systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

     properties, as needed.
 This means that every code scope does not need to define the font family to the
     same monospace font
-as the base `typography-code` style has already taken care of that.
+because the base `typography-code` style has already taken care of that.
 It also means that every scope is optional; the theme only needs to define the
     typography of the scopes that need to be highlighted.